 vastlint

 The quickest way is to paste your tag into the vastlint web validator.
-It runs all 108 rules against the IAB VAST 2.0, 3.0, 4.0, 4.1, 4.2, and 4.3 specs and returns a structured report in under a millisecond.
+It runs spec-derived validation across IAB VAST 2.0, 3.0, 4.0, 4.1, 4.2, and 4.3 and returns a structured report in under a millisecond.
 Nothing is stored.

 1. Open vastlint.org/validate

-2. Paste your VAST XML or drop an .xml file
+2. Paste your VAST tag or drop an .xml file

 3. Press ⌘↵ or click Validate